zack-murray/zack-murray/README.md

 Some of my primary interests are:
   - Machine learning and predictive analysis 🤖
-  - Querying SQL and managing databases ⌨
+  - Performing SQL queries and managing databases ⌨
   - Learning different languages and libraries 📚

 Please don't hestiate to reach out!: